By IAN WILSON

 And, while designated hitter extraordinaire Edgar Martinez had to wait until his 10th and final year on the ballot to be selected for Cooperstown kudos, shortstop Omar Vizquel may have to wait even longer.

-The 52-year-old from Caracas, Venezuela is now in his third year on the ballot after earning 37% of the Baseball Writers Association of America (BBWAA) votes during his first year of eligibility and 43% last year.
+The Caracas, Venezuela native is now in his fourth year on the ballot, seeking a 75% approval rating from the Baseball Writers Association of America (BBWAA).

 The case for the manager of the Toros de Tijuana in the Mexican League is, in many ways, the opposite of the case for Martinez.
 Edgar was known for his hitting, but critics denounced the lack of time he spent in the field.
 Vizquel, meanwhile, played more games at shortstop than anyone in Major League Baseball (MLB) history and won 11 Gold Gloves over 24 seasons.
 Despite sitting 43rd overall in career hits, with 2,877, the switch-hitter was never considered much of a slugger.
 The infielder hit 80 home runs over his MLB career while collecting 951 runs batted in (RBI), 1,445 runs, 404 stolen bases and a batting average of .272 in 2,968 games.